-Introduction to core values of the nursing profession, History and evaluation of nursing, Roles and fundamental responsibilities of a nurse, Principles and standards of nursing practice, Nursing organizations, Nursing and nonnursing theories, Communication, Introduction to nursing process, Patient-centered approach in nursing care, Health education, Nurse's role in infection prevention and control.
-Course assessment: In-course 30%, End semester 70%
+Introduction to core values of the nursing profession, History and evaluation of nursing, Roles and fundamental responsibilities of a nurse, Principles and standards of nursing practice, Nursing organizations, Nursing and non-nursing theories, Communication, Introduction to nursing process, Patient-centered approach in nursing care, Health education, Nurse's role in infection prevention and control.

 Basic nursing skills related to patient comfort and hygiene, Patient positioning, Lifting and moving, Introduction to health assessment, Helping in religious activities.
-Course assessment: In-course 30%.
-End semester 70%